Scrumpis/Scrumpis.github.io/content/_index.md

       title: '🌿 My Research 🧬'
       subtitle: ''
       text: |-
-        I am a graduate research assistant in Dr. Eric Patterson's lab at Michigan State University.
+        I am a graduate research assistant in [Dr. Eric Patterson's](https://www.thepattersonplantlab.com/) lab at Michigan State University.

-        I utilize a range of computational approaches for comparative genomics of weeds to see what makes them weedy.
+        I utilize a range of computational approaches for comparative genomics of weedy and non-weedy plant genomes to understand the adaptive capabilities of weeds.
+For this work I have            used techniques such as phyologeny, dN/dS, genome annotation, alignment, differential expression, enrichment, and a variety of visualization methods.

+        I enjoy producing computational tools from my work with the aim of making computational analysis more approachable for non-computational biologists.

         Please reach out to collaborate 😃
     design: